 Macy’s is set out to hire 80,000 people according to the same CNBC article as above.
-Seasonal employees will work at Macy’s and Bloomingdale’s stores, call centres, distribution centres and online fulfillment centres.
+Seasonal employees will work at Macy’s and Bloomingdale’s stores, call centers, distribution centers and online fulfillment centers.

 5. Gap Inc.

 In October, the company held hiring events in the U.S and Canada at their Banana Republic, Athleta, Old Navy and Gap stores.
-Their plan is to hire about 65,000 seasonal employees at these stores, as well as their call centres and distribution centres.
+Their plan is to hire about 65,000 seasonal employees at these stores, as well as their call centers and distribution centers.